RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

 <a id="requirements"></a>
 ## Requirements:
 This deployment plugin will deploy containers to Kubernetes minions that have the label shown below.
 This allows for minions without this label to serve other purposes.
-For example, if all minions with this label where in a specific networking segment not exposed to the internet.
+For example, if all minions with this label where in a specific networking segment not directly exposed to the internet.

 ```
 role=minion